xitop/edzed/docs/errors.rst

 There are several options (and combinations):

-- use wrappers around the services.
-When the code after a ``try / await service() / except`` block is reached, you know that the service coroutine has terminated.
+- use wrappers around the task coroutines.
+When the code after a ``try / await task_coro() / except`` block is reached, you know that the task coroutine has terminated.
   ``edzed`` follows this approach in some of its async sequential blocks using a helper :meth:`AddonAsync._create_monitored_task`.
 - do not treat any task as a "background task".
 Organize